How Replacing an Oil Furnace with a Heat Pump Will Save You Money

 Heat Pumps Save You Money

 Heat pumps can be up to three times more efficient than oil furnaces.
-Instead of generating heat by burning fuel, they simply move it — using far less energy in the process.
+Instead of generating heat by burning fuel, they simply move it, using far less energy in the process.

 Oil-heated homes can easily spend $250–$800 per month on heating during the winter.
 A high-efficiency heat pump can reduce those costs by up to 50%, which means your system could pay for itself in just a few years.

-Unlike oil furnaces that require central ducts to distribute warm air in your house, ductless pumps can easily be integrated into your home.
+Unlike oil furnaces that require central ducts to distribute warm air throughout your home, ductless pumps can be easily integrated into your home.
 The heat pump only requires space outside your home for compressors and small wire connections (evaporators) that supply heat to each room, and the indoor unit uses existing space on your wall.
+Ductless pumps are increasing in popularity for their functionality and ability to zone or temperature-control different areas of your house, thus minimizing heat loss caused by ducting.

 Heat Pumps Reduce Your Carbon Footprint